Sifchain/Documentation/resources/betanet-launch.md

 ### Front End <a id="3857"></a>

-We have created our Sifchain DEX UI \(insert link\) to be **an extremely user-friendly interface** for people to interact with while engaging in the Sifchain network.
+We have created our [Sifchain DEX UI](https://dex.sifchain.finance/) to be **an extremely user-friendly interface** for people to interact with while engaging in the Sifchain network.
 Users will be able to easily execute token swaps, add to liquidity pools, and use [Peggy](https://blog.cosmos.network/sifchain-announces-peggy-cosmos-ethereum-cross-chain-bridge-eeb46a8f91db) through this interface.
 Users will be able to utilize wallets such as [Metamask](https://metamask.io/) and [Keplr](https://wallet.keplr.app/#/dashboard) for Sifchain.
 Our goal is to make everything easy and interoperable.

 ### Peggy <a id="aad4"></a>